qtzx06/pulse/README.md

 ... read more on the [devpost](https://devpost.com/software/pulse-4rpujf)!

-also if your prompt is bad then the model will default to dubstep. sorry.
+also if your prompt is copyright or like bad then the model will default to dubstep. sorry.